JohnnersUK/JohnnersUK.github.io/SquadEngine.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gVPoOwPXrd8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

 ### Squad engine features:
 - 2D sprite rendering
 - Object texturing, decals and alpha blending
 - A* path finding solutions

-This project was coded in C++ by myself, the original project, can be viewed and downloaded from its github repository [here](https://github.com/JohnnersUK/Squad-Engine).
+This project was coded in C++ by myself and the original project, can be viewed and downloaded from its github repository [here](https://github.com/JohnnersUK/Squad-Engine).